pjf/pjf.github.io/tech/_posts/2014-01-29-learn-everything-without-spending-time.md

 Anki lets you make your own decks in the desktop client.
-I have decks for words I frequently misspell, dietary intolerences of my friends, people I've met, [subjects I've learning][coursera], [languages][duolingo], and anthing else that I know I'll easily forget.
+I have decks for words I frequently misspell, dietary intolerances of my friends, people I've met, [subjects I've learning][coursera], [languages][duolingo], and anything else that I know I'll easily forget.
 However Anki also has a rich number of
 [shared decks][anki-shared-decks].
 For me personally, both [cognitive biases](https://ankiweb.net/shared/info/970971960) and